Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 Japanese food is delicious!
 We ate sushi, ramen, udon, tempura, gyoza, okonomiyaki (savory pancake), karaage (fried chicken), Wagyu beef, crepes, taiyaki (cream-filled pastry shaped like a fish), mochi, ice cream, shaved ice, and more.

-My teen son is a vegetarian and we had a hard time finding good meals for him.
-Japanese food is usually meaty and we don't speak enough Japanese to make special requests or ask questions.
+My teen son is a vegetarian, and we had a hard time finding delicious meals for him.
+Japanese food is usually meaty, and we don't speak enough Japanese to make special requests or ask questions.

 If you have a food allergy, sensitivity, or special diet, here's what worked for us.